-Join Story Be Told's Jenifer Strauss to learn about a Ready to Read Storytime designed for outreach to your local early childhood providers & schools!
+Story Be Told's Jenifer Strauss shared a Ready to Read Storytime designed for outreach to your local early childhood providers & schools!
 This year’s book selection is “I Got the Rhythm” by Connie Schofield-Morrison and illustrated by Frank Morrison.
-Copies of the title will be shipped to libraries mid-January-early February, so this is a sneak peek if you do not already have the book in-hand.

 Subscribe to the Ready to Read Michigan Newsletter for periodic updates.